Stem Cell 2025 | June 16-17, 2025 | Frankfurt, Germany

 Track 08 Stem Cell in Drug Discovery

 Stem cell biology is a fast-growing field of research, contributing to a wide range of scientific disciplines, from developmental science to regenerative medicine.
 In recent years, one of the most promising applications for stem cell biology has been the availability of drugs.
+Stem cells play a crucial role in drug discovery, offering a powerful tool for developing and testing new therapies.
+Because they have the ability to differentiate into various cell types, stem cells allow researchers to create disease models that closely mimic human conditions.
+This is especially useful for screening drugs, as these models can predict the efficacy and toxicity of compounds more accurately than traditional methods.
+Moreover, patient-specific stem cells enable personalized medicine by tailoring treatments to an individual's unique genetic makeup.
+Stem cell-based drug discovery also accelerates the identification of therapeutic targets and reduces the need for animal testing, making the process more efficient and ethically sound.
 Stem cells are increasingly being used in new and innovative ways to improve the drug discovery process, biotech implementation and large pharmaceutical companies.In this list we will look at how stem cells are used in the drug discovery process - from diagnostics, diagnostic identification, to integrated testing, and toxicity testing.
 We will also discuss stem cell technologies and how these shape the pharmaceutical industry.

 Track 09 Theories of Aging in Stem Biology

 Stem cell aging theory states that the aging process is the result of the inability of different types of stem cells to continue to replenish living organisms with different active cells capable of maintaining the original function of that tissue (or organ). ).
-Injury and genetic defects remain a problem for systems regardless of age. . creates a better and more efficient way to exchange young people as opposed to older ones.
+Injury and genetic defects remain a problem for systems regardless of age.
+Theories of aging in stem biology focus on understanding how the decline in stem cell function contributes to the aging process.
+One major theory is the Stem Cell Exhaustion Theory, which suggests that as we age, our stem cells gradually lose their ability to regenerate tissues and repair damage due to accumulated stress, DNA damage, and epigenetic changes.
+This decline in regenerative capacity leads to tissue degeneration and age-related diseases.
+Another important theory is the Senescence Theory, where stem cells enter a state of permanent cell cycle arrest, known as senescence, due to telomere shortening or exposure to oxidative stress.
+These senescent cells accumulate over time, releasing inflammatory factors that contribute to tissue aging and dysfunction.
+Together, these theories highlight how the deterioration of stem cell populations and their niche environments play a key role in the biological mechanisms of aging. creates a better and more efficient way to exchange young people as opposed to older ones.
 In other words, aging is not a matter of increasing damage, but of failure to recover due to a decrease in the number of stem cells.
 Stem cells shrink in number and often lose the ability to divide into generations or lymphoid lines and myeloid lines. .Maintaining a flexible balance of stem cell pools requires a number of conditions.
 Balancing growth and peace as well as homing (See niche) and regeneration of hematopoietic stem cells are popular aspects of stem cell pool care while isolation, integration and sensitivity are risk factors.
 These harmful effects will eventually lead to apoptosis.
 Track

 Regeneration and proliferation of stem cells are controlled in part, by the induction of apoptosis.
 The number of stem cells is therefore a balance between those lost in differentiation / apoptosis and those gained by proliferation.
+Stem cell apoptosis, or programmed cell death, is a critical process for maintaining tissue homeostasis and preventing uncontrolled cell growth.
+Apoptosis in stem cells is regulated by various intracellular and extracellular signaling pathways that respond to environmental stressors, DNA damage, or developmental cues.
+Key signaling molecules like caspases, Bcl-2 family proteins, and death receptors mediate the apoptotic cascade, ensuring controlled elimination of damaged or unneeded cells.
+Signal transmission for apoptosis involves pathways such as the intrinsic (mitochondrial) pathway, which responds to internal stress, and the extrinsic (death receptor) pathway, triggered by external signals like ligands binding to receptors on the cell surface.
+Proper regulation of apoptosis in stem cells is crucial to prevent diseases such as cancer or degenerative disorders, as dysregulation can lead to either excessive cell death or survival of damaged, potentially malignant cells.
 Stem cell apoptosis is believed to be a flexible process in response to environmental conditions.
 For example, the release of stem cell factor prevents apoptosis following spinal cord injury, possibly in an effort to promote tissue repair.
 Dysregulation of apoptosis in stem cells is believed to be associated with cancer pathologies, where apoptotic resistance causes uncontrolled growth .Controlling apoptosis is also important in stem cell transplant studies, where prevention may increase the survival of grafted cells during further treatment.
 Binding the full potential to treat stem cells will require a full specification of signal transduction cascades for proliferation, isolation, and apoptosis.

 Track11 Neurodegenerative Disease

 Neurodegenerative disease is caused by a continuous loss of structure or function of neurons, a process known as neurodegeneration. .
 Such neuronal damage may involve cell death.
 Neurodegenerative diseases include amyotrophic lateral sclerosis, multiple sclerosis, Parkinson's disease, Alzheimer's, Huntington's disease, multiple system atrophy, and prion disease.
+Neurodegenerative diseases are a group of disorders characterized by the progressive degeneration of the structure and function of the nervous system.
+These conditions, such as Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis (ALS), primarily affect neurons in the brain and spinal cord, leading to gradual loss of cognitive and motor functions.
+The causes are often linked to genetic mutations, protein misfolding, oxidative stress, or environmental factors.
+Currently, these diseases are incurable, and treatment options focus on managing symptoms and slowing disease progression.
+Research continues to explore potential therapies, including gene editing, stem cells, and neuroprotective drugs.
 Neurodegeneration can be found in the brain in many different levels of neuronal circuitry, from molecular to systemic.
 Because there is no known way to reverse the ongoing neurological decline, these diseases are considered incurable; however studies have shown that two major factors contribute to the formation of neurodegeneration by oxidative stress and inflammation.
 Biomedical studies have revealed many similarities between these diseases at the subcellular level, including atypical protein assemblies (such as proteinopathy) and cell death caused by death.

 Track 12 Clinical Methods

 Cord blood stem cells are a valuable resource that has been saving lives for over three decades.
 Since 1988, there have been over one million stem cell treatments worldwide 6 and navel blood cells are not the cure for more than 80 diseases.Stem cells are also considered to be the cornerstone of a new scientific community known as the regenerative tree.
+Clinical methods refer to the systematic approaches and techniques used by healthcare professionals to assess, diagnose, and treat patients.
+These methods encompass a range of practices, including history-taking, physical examinations, diagnostic tests, and the application of evidence-based treatments.
+Clinicians often utilize a combination of qualitative and quantitative assessments to gather comprehensive information about a patient's health status, which guides clinical decision-making.
+The effectiveness of clinical methods relies on the practitioner's skill, experience, and the integration of the latest research findings into patient care.
+By employing these methods, healthcare providers aim to improve patient outcomes, enhance the quality of care, and ensure safe and effective treatment plans tailored to individual needs.
 Today there are hundreds of clinical trials investigating the use of stem cells to treat common and common life-threatening conditions such as heart disease, Alzheimer’s and diabetes.
 During the life of your child, his blood may be used to repair spinal cord injuriesa, to print a kidney, or to develop a new heart.

 Track 13 Translational Research in Stem Cell Assessments

 Translational medicine, also known as translational medical science, preclinical research, evidence-based research, or illness-targeted research, is a field of study aimed at improving human health and longevity by assessing the relevance of fresh biological discoveries to human diseaseClinical observations and questions are incorporated into scientific hypotheses in the laboratory and translational medicine aims to coordinate the use of new knowledge in clinical practise.
+Translational research in stem cell assessments bridges the gap between laboratory discoveries and clinical applications, focusing on the potential of stem cells to revolutionize regenerative medicine.
+This research involves the rigorous evaluation of stem cell properties, including their differentiation capabilities, therapeutic efficacy, and safety profiles, in both preclinical and clinical settings.
+By translating findings from basic stem cell biology into practical treatments, researchers aim to address various diseases and conditions, such as neurodegenerative disorders, cardiovascular diseases, and injuries.
+The integration of advanced technologies, such as gene editing and tissue engineering, further enhances the precision and effectiveness of stem cell therapies, ultimately paving the way for personalized medicine and improved patient outcomes.
 Thus, it is a bidirectional concept that includes so-called bench-to-bedside factors, which aim to improve the efficiency with which new therapeutic strategies developed through basic research are tested clinically, as well as bedside-to-bench factors, which provide feedback on how new treatments are being used and how they can be improved.
 The characterisation of disease processes and the creation of innovative hypotheses are made easier with translational medicine.

 Track14 Tissue Engineering and 3d Cell Culture